top of page

 Mission

 NOVUS is a nonprofit philosophy research-and-development center that restores the reality and significance of soul, for applied wisdom to the decisions shaping contemporary life, especially amid accelerating technology.
-We do this by cultivating knowledge of the soul through careful research, teaching, and practices that change how people live, as it changes who they are becoming.
+We do this by cultivating knowledge of the soul through careful research, teaching, and practices that change how people live, as it changes who they are.

 Vision